-A group of peaceful Tularosa Basin Downwinder protesters were clustered near the Stallion exit off of US 380 as I turned onto the road leading to the Trinity site.
+A group of peaceful Tularosa Basin Downwinder (group created in 2005 to bring attention to the long-term consequences to individuals affected by the radiation) protesters were clustered near the Stallion exit off of US 380 as I turned onto the road leading to the Trinity site.
 A line of cars was turning behind me, so I couldn’t stop.
 One sign caught my eye –“I Got Cancer Living Downwind from Trinity.”

 The caravan of vehicles proceeded slowly towards the gate for about 1.5 miles, then came to a stop.
 I could see the cars lined up ahead of me.
 Every so often we would move ahead about five car lengths.